 How can I bring City Growers programs to my school for long term partnerships?

-If you’re interested in having City Growers run an after school program or summer camp in your school, please email us at info[at]citygrowers.org and tell us a bit about your school and the type of program you have in mind.
+If you’re interested in a partnership with City Growers, please email us at email@example.com and tell us a bit about your school and the type of program you have in mind.

 Do you have any job openings?

 We hire for a variety of seasonal and part time positions throughout the year.
-We typically post open Farm Educator positions in the winter.
-Summer camp staff positions are posted in the spring, and after school staff positions are posted in the summer.
-Check our job opportunities page often to see the latest openings, and email employment[at]citygrowers.org to be considered for future opportunities.
+We typically post open Farm Educator positions in the winter and early summer.
+Check our job opportunities page often to see the latest openings, and email firstname.lastname@example.org to be considered for future opportunities.

 Can I take my class to Brooklyn Grange?

 City Growers offers a full menu of farm workshops five days per week from April through October at both of Brooklyn Grange’s farm locations.
-The Queens farm is located in Long Island City at 37-18 Northern Boulevard, atop the Standard Motor Products building.
 The Brooklyn farm is located in the Brooklyn Navy Yard, near the Clinton Hill neighborhood.
-All workshops are booked online, here.
-At both farms, a City Growers staff member will meet your group outside and escort your group through security.
+The Sunset Park Farm is located in Sunset Park, near Industry City.
+All workshops are booked online, on Explorable Places – check out our Farm Workshop page for more information.
+At both farms, a City Growers staff member will meet your group outside and escort your group to the farm.

 Can my group of adults do a City Growers workshop at Brooklyn Grange?

 Tours for adults are coordinated and conducted by the Brooklyn Grange staff.
-For information about tours and workshops for adults and college students, email info[at]brooklyngrangefarm.com.
+For information about tours and workshops for adults and college students, email email@example.com.

-How do I get to the farm in Queens?
+How do I get to the farm in Sunset Park?

 How do I get to the farm in Brooklyn?

-The Brooklyn farm is not easily accessible by subway.
-We strongly suggest that schools booking farm visits to this location rent a school bus.
-The closest subway is the Clinton/Washington G station, which is a 20+ minute walk to the farm.
-The Brooklyn Navy Yard is not accessible to the public.
-Do not enter without City Growers staff.
-All groups should meet City Growers staff in front of Building 92 Visitor Center, located at the intersection of Carlton Ave and Flushing Ave.
+BY SUBWAY / FOOT, the Brooklyn farm is a 20+ minute walk from the Clinton/Washington G station.
+(We strongly suggest that schools booking farm visits to this location rent a school bus.)
+Only groups arriving on foot should meet City Growers staff in the courtyard of Building 92 Visitor Center, located at the intersection of Carlton Ave and Flushing Ave.

 What kind of payment does City Growers accept?

 City Growers accepts payment by check and credit card.
 We do not accept payments in cash.
-Checks should be made out to “City Growers” and sent to: 63 Flushing Ave, Unit 116 Brooklyn, NY 11205.
+Checks should be made out to “City Growers” and sent to: 63 Flushing Ave, Building 3, Suite 1105, Brooklyn, NY 11205.
 Please write your invoice number on the check.
 We cannot accept checks in person on the day of the trip; please mail them and let us know when they were sent.
 City Growers is a DOE Vendor and accepts DOE purchase orders.
 If you plan to pay though a DOE purchase order, please email firstname.lastname@example.org.